ibexa/documentation-user/docs/content_management/translate_content.md

 #### Change source language

 When a content item or product has multiple published language versions, a drop-down list appears at the top of the source column.
-You can use the dropdown list to change the language that is displayed in the source column.
+You can use the drop-down list to change the language that is displayed in the source column.

 #### Copy content from source